We are dedicated to teaching the history of the Holocaust and advancing human rights to combat prejudice, hatred, and

 About the Museum & How to Contact Us:

 Founded in 1984, the Dallas Holocaust Museum/Center for Education and Tolerance is dedicated to preserving the memory of the Holocaust, and to teaching the moral and ethical response to prejudice, hatred and indifference for the benefit of all humanity.
 Located in Dallas’ Historic West End, the Museum hosts more than 65,500 visitors annually, among them 31,000 school children.
-A top-rated attraction in North Texas, the Museum is one of 19 Holocaust-related Museums in the United States and the only Holocaust Museum serving North Central Texas, as well as the adjacent states of Oklahoma, Arkansas and Louisiana.
+A top-rated attraction in North Texas, the Museum is one of just a few Holocaust-related museums or centers in the United States and the only Holocaust museum serving North Central Texas, as well as the adjacent states of Oklahoma, Arkansas and Louisiana.
 The Museum has been recognized for its compelling and creative programming, internationally recognized exhibits, and world-class speakers.
 North Texas is home to about 125 survivors, refugees and hidden children from the Holocaust.
 Dedicated members and volunteers throughout the region and the state generously support the Museum every year.

 Programs and services include: